9 Cheap Ways to Block Your Neighbor’s View into Your Yard

 You can use long roofing nails or bolts to join pallets together into a privacy fence.
 You can add wooden posts to securely anchor the fence.

-Add potted plants, outdoor decor or evergreen shrubs near the privacy fence for an aesthetically appealing pop of color.
+Add a container garden, potted plants, outdoor decor or evergreen shrubs near the privacy fence for an aesthetically appealing pop of color.

 7. Tall Ornamental Grass